ngaijason92/katacoda-scenarios/PCI DSS and GDPR/step3.md

 https://www.pcisecuritystandards.org/assessors_and_solutions/approved_scanning_vendors

 In our case, the shop is using a Third-Party Payment Page, Stripe.
 All Stripe users must validate their PCI compliance annually.
 Most users can do this with a Self-Assessment Questionnaire (SAQ) provided by the PCI Security Standards Council.

+Therefore, getting SAQ ready would make the shop PCI compliant.